LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

  Dose distributions comparison can be performed using the 2-dimensional gamma index test according to Low's definition {cite}`Daniel_Low_gamma_1998`, as well as some AAPM TG-218 {cite}`Miften_TG218_2018` recommendations:

-* The acceptance criteria for dose difference can be selected in absolute mode (in Gy) or in relative mode (in %).
+* The acceptance criteria for dose difference can be selected in absolute mode (in Gy) or relative mode (in %).
   * In relative mode, the percentage could be interpreted with respect to the maximum dose (global normalization), or with respect to the local dose (local normalization); according to user selection.
 * Dose threshold can be adjusted by the user.
 * The reference distribution can be selected by the user.